MA Program Overview and Degree Requirements

 - Type out all information on the checklist (The pdf is editable) and print it out.

 - Obtain the signature of your thesis advisor on your completed checklist.

-- Submit (a.) the final, advisor-approved version of your thesis on a USB flash drive, (b.) the completed checklist signed by your advisor, and (c.) a copy of your Columbia academic transcript (official or unofficial) to the Academic Coordinator by the relevant date listed in §11.
+- Submit by email (1.) the final, advisor-approved version of your thesis, (2.) the completed checklist signed by your advisor, and (3.) a copy of your Columbia academic transcript (official or unofficial) to the Academic Coordinator, Kevin Stillwell, by the relevant date listed in §11.
 Degree Conferral Deadlines.
-All flash drives will be returned.

 GSAS is introducing a new matching fund for MA students who need to conduct research for their final thesis or project during the academic year or the summer months.
 GSAS may provide up to $250 to match the funding provided by the department/program for a given student.

 The application process is similar to that of the Conference Matching Travel Fund and is also published on the GSAS website.
 Students first submit an application form, research proposal, and budget to the department.
 The MA Program Director evaluates the merit of the proposal, indicates the amount of funding the department is willing to provide, and forwards the approved application to GSAS to request matching funds.
 Applications will be considered in the order they are received, until GSAS funds for that academic year and following summer are exhausted or the final application deadline of May 1 is reached, whichever occurs earlier.